 In some cases, your doctor may refer you to specialists in areas such as dietetics, physical therapy, cardiovascular health, and chiropractic care.
 These health professionals may offer more help with customizing a healthy diet and lifestyle for you.
 They may also recommend exercises to help you get active.

 If you are morbidly obese, your doctor may suggest weight loss surgery.
 Morbid obesity means you weigh 100 pounds over your ideal weight or you have a body mass index (BMI) of 35 or more.

 Weight loss surgery reduces the size of your stomach, usually with a band or sutures.
 Your doctor will decide if you’re a good candidate for surgery based on:

 - your age

-People who undergo weight loss surgery often receive nutritional counseling in an attempt to make the weight loss results long-term.
-However, there are some risks associated with surgery.
-Therefore, most doctors do not recommend it unless diet and exercise have failed and you are at risk for obesity-related health problems.
+If you have weight loss surgery, you may receive nutritional counseling to help maintain a healthy weight long-term.
+As with any surgery, there are risks of complications.
+Most doctors don’t recommend weight lost surgery unless diet and exercise have failed and you’re at risk for obesity-related health problems.

 - Are there foods that can help to promote muscle strength and vitality?